v0rt3x0/USD_Group8/README.md

 # USD_Group8
-The final team project by Group 8 for AAI-501
+The final team project for AAI-501

+-Shreyas Singh